RxFire in Svelte 3 using Firebase Firestore and Authentication

 <p> In this example we will use RxFire to Observe the Cat Facts that we add to our Firestore Database. </p> <a

-href="https://github.com/AJONPLLC/rxfire-react-cats" target="no_index">
+href="https://github.com/AJONPLLC/rxfire-react-cats" target="no\_index">

 https://github.com/AJONPLLC/rxfire-react-cats </a>